james-stevens/handshake-ansible/README_HANDSHAKE_MAILSERVER.md

 By default, installing the Handshake Mail Server will also mean the [Simple Resolver](README_HANDSHAKE_SIMPLE_RESOLVER.md) will also be installed.
-This is the quickest and easiest way to get a Handshake aware resolver (and has been tested), but you might not want this, or you may already have other Handshake-aware reaolvers.
+This is the quickest and easiest way to get a Handshake aware resolver (and has been tested), but you might not want this, or you may already have other Handshake-aware resolvers.

-If you already have other Handshake-aware reaolvers, set `common_with_handshake_simple_resolver` to `false` and define `handshake_mailserver_dns_resolvers` as a list of the IP Addresses of your resolvers.
+If you already have other Handshake-aware resolvers, set `common_with_handshake_simple_resolver` to `false` and define `handshake_mailserver_dns_resolvers` as a list of the IP Addresses of your resolvers.
+You could also use a list of public Handshake Resolvers.

 If you prefer to use a Handshake Full Node as a resolver, set `common_with_handshake_simple_resolver` to `false` and set `common_with_handshake_full_node` to `true`.
 NOTE: this hasn't been fully tested yet.

-A new full node may take soem time before it can accurately resolve Handshake domain names as it will need to fully seed the blockchain first.
+A new full node may take some time before it can accurately resolve Handshake domain names as it will need to fully seed the blockchain first.

 ## `handshake_mailserver_domain`